Tai-Rocha/Ferns-and-lycophytes/README.md

 ####
 #######################################################################################################

-Environmental compare using climatic and topographic variables from INPE (http://www.dpi.inpe.br/Ambdata/download.php)
+We used climatic and topographic variables from INPE (http://www.dpi.inpe.br/Ambdata/download.php)